AhmetKaanGuney/moa/README.md

     location.

 3. **/static:** <br>
-    Standart Flask static folder.
-Has gifs, images and scripts inside.
+    Static folder for Flask (a Python framework for web applications).
+Has gifs, images and JavaScript files inside.

 4. **/templates:** <br>
-    Standart Flask templates folder.
+    Templates folder for Flask.
 Has the HTML files inside.

 5. **app&#46;py:** <br>
     Entry point for the Flask app.
 Handles serving the web page and client requests.